Professional learning – curriculum K–12

 How to register:

-Register for Term 2 professional learning
+Register now for Term 3 professional learning (staff only).

 For more information email strategic delivery curriculum portfolio, Teaching Quality and Impact at curriculum.portfolio@det.nsw.edu.au.